jkim333/T1A2-Portfolio/README.md

 This website is fully responsive and is tailored to all available displays, including desktop, mobile and tablet.

-Moreover, semantic HTML elements were added to provide meaning to the elements and improve accessiblity support for all users.
+Moreover, semantic HTML elements were added to provide meaning to the elements and improve accessiblity for all users.

 <br/>